 contrast, the Isabella Stewart Gardner Museum reflects the personal taste of a collector in the early 20th century, displayed in her own Italian Renaissance-style mansion with internal courtyard garden.
 (B)

 Drive to Cape Cod to tour the houses and scenic landscapes Edward Hopper painted during the summers he spent here in the 1930s.
-The weather-boarded houses protecting Cape Cod buildings from the elements define New England architecture.
+The weather boarding that protects Cape Cod buildings from the elements defines New England style.
 Hopper was one of many artists inspired by the light of this coastal peninsula.
 (B)

 Drive through the beautiful countryside of the Berkshires to Hancock Shaker Village.
 Discover the lifestyle of this 18th-century religious group and the architecture, distinctive furnishings and artefacts the Shakers made and used.
 Visit Williams College, established in 1793, to see their Museum of Art and the sculptures across the landscaped campus.
 Stay 2 nights in the historic Orchards Hotel Williamstown (or similar).
 (B, D)